 Once we’re done with the error checking (and fixing), you can begin the installation process anew, and hopefully, this time, it won’t take longer than it should.

 Right off the bat, we want to ensure that your computer has the minimum requirements for Windows 10.

-Don’t worry, though, Windows 10 isn’t resource-intensive at all, so even computers that are decades old have a good chance of being compatible with it.
+Don’t worry, though.
+Windows 10 isn’t that resource-intensive, so even computers that are quite a few years old have a good chance of being compatible with it.

 To check the specs of your hardware, type System Information in the search box.